NucleusPowered/site-v2/docs/tutorial/first/install.md

 Nucleus will not work with any Sponge servers that run SpongeAPI version 8 as it has not been released yet.

 > Do not use "experimental" builds of SpongeAPI 8 for Minecraft 1.12.2 servers.
 They will not work with most plugins.
+{:.bl.error}

 ## Plugin/Mod Incompatibilities